AAAdeboye/AAAdeboye/README.md

 # Hi, I’m Adedolapo 👋

-A first year Mechanical Engineering student at the University of Ibadan with a focused interest in **robotics, intelligent control systems, and simulation-driven engineering**.
+A first-year Mechanical Engineering student at the University of Ibadan with a focused interest in **robotics, intelligent control systems, and simulation-driven engineering**.

 I enjoy working at the intersection of **mathematical modelling, computation, and physical systems** — using code to understand dynamics, analyse behaviour, and design systems that can eventually be realised in hardware.